Philopt/coffee-girl/README.md

 - `src/game.js` bootstraps the Phaser scene and re-exports helpers from `src/main.js`.
 - `src/main.js` contains the bulk of the game logic.
 - `src/state.js` stores the shared game state.
+The object now includes a `nickname` field used when a player leaves their name blank.
 - `src/entities/` holds modules like `customerQueue.js` and `dog.js`.
 - `assets/` stores images and other static files.
 - `src/entities/wanderers.js` – wanderer movement helpers.
 - `src/ui/helpers.js` – UI animation utilities.

+Players who skip entering a name are given a random nickname.
+The name text pulses in rhythm with the current love level.